EleutherAI/gpt-neox/README.md

 )
 ```

+## Contribute

+If you want to get involved, check out our repo projects.
+Anything that is listed as "todo" or has not been assigned to anyone is fair game, but please leave a comment so that we know you're working on it!

 ## Resources
 If you have trouble getting the model to run, consider consulting [this guide](https://gist.github.com/kevinwatkins/232b88bfecbeca8d48d612a3e9cf65e4) to installing in a GCE virtual machine.